d-ronnqvist/d-ronnqvist.github.com/_posts/2012-04-16-hit-testing-animating-layers.md

 #Bug or feature?

-The [documentation for the presentation layer][presentation layer] clearly states that it provides "a close approximation to the version of the layer that is currently being displayed", _not_ the exact value.
+The [documentation for the presentation layer][presentationlayer] clearly states that it provides "a close approximation to the version of the layer that is currently being displayed", _not_ the exact value.
 This approximation seems extremely good as long as you don't mess with the animation timings.
-If you set the [calculation mode][] on a key-frame animation to any of the paced modes (`kCAAnimationPaced` or `kCAAnimationCubicPaced`) then it seems to be off, by _a lot_.
+If you set the [calculation mode][calculationmode] on a key-frame animation to any of the paced modes (`kCAAnimationPaced` or `kCAAnimationCubicPaced`) then it seems to be off, by _a lot_.
 In fact, it seems to me like the values you get back from the presentation mode is being calculated linearly (the default calculation mode).

 The following can quite nicely be illustrated by slowly animating the position of two identical layers, one using the default calculation mode and one using a paced calculation mode.
 Trying to hit the linearly moving layer also hits the paced layer but trying to hit the paced layer hits nothing.
-I of course did the responsible thing and filed a [radar][].
+I of course did the responsible thing and filed a [radar][radar].
 I'll post an update when I know its in fact the intended behavior (part of the approximation) or a real bug.